-These tasty and fluffy keto ricotta pancakes are made with coconut flour and are pleasantly flavored with vanilla and lemon zest.
+These tasty and fluffy ricotta pancakes are made with coconut flour and are pleasantly flavored with vanilla and lemon zest.

 These pancakes are amazing.
 They are very tasty and wonderfully fluffy.
 The ricotta cheese adds wonderful creaminess and greatly enhances their texture.

 Coconut flour is not always easy to work with because it's so absorbent.
 However, once you get the ratios right, it produces wonderful baked goods (these lemon poppy seed muffins are another good example).